j-thach000/ppp-stroustrup/NOTES.md

 3. boolean - 0 is false and anything else is 1
 4. char - number range of -127 to 127

-// Rules (learncpp)
-1. All functions must have a main function.
-When the program runs, all the statements in main execute in sequential order.

 // Visual Studio Project Settings
 1. Keep build configuration in debug until ready to release
 2. [Compiler extensions](https://www.learncpp.com/cpp-tutorial/configuring-your-compiler-compiler-extensions/)